Runplane

 Execution is paused until approval

-• No runtime enforcement
+• No runtime policy enforcement

-• No audit trail
+• No execution audit trail

 With Runplane